Event date: Saturday, 11 November 2017

-Online entries open 1 March each year, 11am NZ time.
+Online entries for the event open 1 March each year, 11am NZ time.

 Tarawera Trail Marathon&50k: Field limited to 1250 entrants.